evelynnchen-cmu/SmartCookie/README.md

   - Supporting functionality of allowing users to select if they want chat responses and quiz questions to be limited to their notes only or also be able to access intern
 - Chat prompt recommendations - quick usability
 - Upload pdfs since most users have notes as pdf
+- Clarify intended flows and flows TAs/prof H should not attempt